bryantwells/core-interaction-24/_content/_lab_projects/02_class-page.md

          └─ 📄 post-list.html
 ~~~

 As a reminder, the only file you should be modifying here is `style.css`!
+By next week, your stylesheet should be online and accessible at `[net-id].interactive.rodeo/lab/projects/02_class-page/assets/style.css`